 A new particle collider requires pushing numerous technologies beyond their state of the art.
 This situation provides industry with powerful test-beds for future markets that come with a high publicity factor.
 Novel technologies and processes can be piloted with controlled effort engagement.
 Well-controlled environments allow advancing technologies under conditions that extend beyond conventional product requirements.
 SMEs are ideal partners to bring these technologies to maturity on the quality level, generating new markets and leading to improved products.

 Around 100 researchers, academics and industry delegates from the UK and other EU countries joined an academia-industry Co-Innovation workshop in Liverpool, UK on 22 March 2019.
-The event explored the exciting opportunities that the technology R&D around the FCC study presents for industry involvement and joint R&D programmes.
+The event explored the exciting opportunities that the technology R&D around the FCC study presents for industry involvement and joint R&D programmes and was supported by the EU-funded EuroCirCol project and that MSCA training networks of EASITrain, OMA and AVA.

 Image 1.
 Workshop participants discussing a range of key technologies.
 (Image: University of Liverpool)